-Script Competition Winner talks writing from personal experience, finding inspiration, and why she&#
+Script Winner talks writing from personal experience, inspiration, and why she's moving to La

 Our latest script competition winner, 'Birds Of A Feather', a well-structure, layered and intricate story, where both plot and characters feel real and organic.